sejgit/udi-hunterdouglas-pg3/README.md

 * kind of a heartbeat which keeps the sse client-server connection alive
 * ACTION: update position to currentPosition, logged as info
-* not sure how often this is pushed from the G3 side
+* unknown how often this is pushed from the G3 side

 ### shade-offline